 The shift is on, and this new breed of educational leaders are gaining the professional autonomy and trust of their state, district, and school communities to rid our schools of the tyranny of testing and set in place alternatives that are built on our beliefs and knowledge of how kids learn.
 Not before time.

-Keen to hear from you in the comments below, or in discussion in our Modern Learners Facebook group.
+Keen to hear from you in the comments below.

 Latest posts by Bruce Dixon (see all)